openSUSE/news-o-o/_posts/2013-01-24-opensuse-conference-2013-geeko-gets-geared-up.markdown

 ### Thessaloniki

-Thessaloniki is the second largest city in Greece and the capital of the Central Macedonia region.Â Air traffic to and from the city is served by the Macedonia International Airport for international and domestic flights.Â The city is renowned for its festivals, events and vibrant cultural life in general, and is considered to be Greece's cultural capital.
+Thessaloniki is the second largest city in Greece and the capital of the Central Macedonia region.
+Air traffic to and from the city is served by the Macedonia International Airport for international and domestic flights.
+The city is renowned for its festivals, events and vibrant cultural life in general, and is considered to be Greece's cultural capital.
 Events such as the Thessaloniki International Trade Fair and the Thessaloniki International Film Festival are held annually, while the city also hosts the largest bi-annual meeting of the Greek diaspora.
-In 2014 Thessaloniki will be the European Youth Capital.Â For 2013 National Geographic Magazine included Thessaloniki in its top tourist destinations worldwide.
+In 2014 Thessaloniki will be the European Youth Capital.
+For 2013 National Geographic Magazine included Thessaloniki in its top tourist destinations worldwide.
 Thessaloniki is well known for the night life and the delicious food.

 ### Community